Bayer-Group/paquo/docs/source/api.rst

 -----------------

 Classes are used to group your annotation into *(you've guessed it)* classes. :class:`QuPathPathClasses` can have names, a color and they can be children of other classes.
-If you want to create a `QuPathPathClass` always use the :meth:`QuPathPathClass.create` classmethod.
+If you want to create a new `QuPathPathClass` just instantiate it by providing a name and an optional color and optional parent class.

 .. autoclass:: paquo.classes.QuPathPathClass
    :members: